coleifer/peewee/README.rst

 Learning more
 -------------

-the official `peewee cookbook <http://docs.peewee-orm.com/en/latest/peewee/cookbook.html>`_ has recipes for common operations and is a good place to get started.

-check the `documentation <http://docs.peewee-orm.com/>`_ for more examples.
+Check the `documentation <http://docs.peewee-orm.com/>`_ for more examples.

-specific question?  come hang out in the #peewee channel on freenode.irc.net, or post to the mailing list, http://groups.google.com/group/peewee-orm
+Specific question?
+Come hang out in the #peewee channel on freenode.irc.net, or post to the mailing list, http://groups.google.com/group/peewee-orm

-lastly, peewee runs on python 2.6+ or 3.2+.
+Lastly, peewee runs on python 2.6+ or 3.2+.

 Still want more info?
 ---------------------

 .. image:: http://media.charlesleifer.com/blog/photos/wat.jpg

 Why?
 ----